About

 Popular activities include hiking, backpacking, camping, fishing, wildlife photography, horseback riding, and snowshoeing.
 Scenic destinations such as Bear Lake, Emerald Lake, and Moraine Park attract visitors seeking both adventure and tranquility in a pristine mountain setting.

-The geography of Rocky Mountain National Park was shaped by powerful geological forces and repeated glaciation over millions of years.
+The geography of Rocky Mountain National Park was shaped by powerful geological forces and repeated glaciation over thousands of years.
 The park contains rugged mountain ranges, glacial cirques, alpine lakes, deep valleys, and high-elevation tundra.
 Elevations range from approximately 7,600 feet (2,316 meters) in the valleys to 14,259 feet (4,346 meters) at the summit of Longs Peak, the park’s highest mountain.

 Numerous glaciers once carved the landscape, leaving behind U-shaped valleys, moraines, and hundreds of lakes.
 Vegetation changes dramatically with elevation.
 Lower elevations support ponderosa pine forests and grasslands, while higher elevations contain dense spruce-fir forests, subalpine meadows, and expansive alpine tundra above the tree line.
 This diversity of habitats contributes significantly to the park’s ecological richness.